-In order to further minimize the possibility of an inadvertent and unintended insider trading violation, Covered Persons are prohibited from trading in the Company's securities during the period beginning fifteen (15) days prior to the end of the Company's fiscal quarter and ending two (2) business days following the public release by the Company of quarterly or year-end earnings ("Earnings Blackout").
-Please realize that the "open window" periods are of general applicability only and do not serve to permit otherwise illegal trades.
-Trading in the Company's stock is permitted only during the open window and all trades by Covered Persons must be approved in advance by both the General Counsel & Chief Compliance Officer and the Chief Financial Officer.
-Other events or developments during such periods may still cause some Directors, Officers or other employees to be in possession or aware of material, non-public information.
-In such event, a Director, Officer or employee still may not trade.
-A Director, Officer or employee may not trade even during the open window periods or with authorization if they are actually in possession or aware of material, non-public information about the Company or a Covered Entity.
-Also, trading during the open window periods is not a substitute for compliance with required pre-clearance procedures.
+In order to further minimize the possibility of an inadvertent and unintended insider trading violation, Covered Persons will not be granted Pre-Clerance during the period beginning fifteen (15) days prior to the end of the Company's fiscal quarter and ending two (2) business days following the public release by the Company of quarterly or year-end earnings ("Blackout Period").
+Please realize that the "Open Trading Windows" during non-Blackout Periods are of general applicability only and do not serve to permit otherwise illegal trades.
+Trading in the Company's stock by Covered Persons is permitted only during these Open Trading Windows and all trades by Covered Persons must be approved in advance by the Compliance Officer.
+Other events or developments during such periods may still cause some Covered Persons to become aware of MNPI.
+In such event, a Covered Person may not trade, even if they received Pre-Clearance before becoming aware of MNPI.